 My advice to landlords is to start advertising as soon as you can to decrease your void period.
 The longer you leave it before getting your advert out there, the longer the void period may be.
 Depending on the time of year, ideally you should look to market the property around 6 weeks before the property is available.
 This is because most tenants need to serve a month’s notice to their current landlords.

 Referencing your tenants

 It goes without saying that checking tenant references is vitally important.
 In particular, you want to be able to see that the tenant has a clear credit history (no County Court Judgements), has a positive landlord reference and can afford the property.
-As a rule of thumb, the tenant should have an income of at least 30 times the annual rent.
+As a rule of thumb, the tenant should have an income of at least 30 times the monthly rent.
 So, if the rent is £1000 pm, the tenant should earn a gross annual income of £30,000.